Find Grad Schools

 6 Yearly Graduations

 University of California - San Francisco is the 7th most popular school in the nation for students seeking a graduate certificate in medical scientist.
 Each year, around 3,200 students seeking various degrees attend the university.
 During the most recent year for which we have data, 6 people received their graduate certificate in medical scientist from UCSF.
-Of these students, 38% were women and 63% were members of underrepresented racial-ethnic groups.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 5 Yearly Graduations

 Icahn School of Medicine at Mount Sinai comes in at #8 on our list of the most popular colleges offering graduate certificates in medical scientist.
 Roughly 1,200 attend the school each year.
 During the most recent year for which we have data, 5 people received their graduate certificate in medical scientist from Icahn School of Medicine at Mount Sinai.
-Of these students, 67% were women and 67% were members of underrepresented racial-ethnic groups.
+About 29% of this group were women, and 86% were students from an underrepresented racial-ethnic group.

 #9